Script to determine free space to support shrinking SQL Server database files

 Now that you have the drive information and the space used, you can join it to the sys.databases and sys.master_files tables to return one view of all the data.
 It is now possible to quickly determine the files that have the most free space and where they are located.

-After copying and pasting the above into a SQL Server 2005 query window and running all of the code the result set will look something like this:
+After copying and pasting the above into a SQL Server query window and running all of the code the result set will look something like below.
+Here we see the FileSize and the SpaceFree (returned in MB) for each file.
+In the first row below, the FileSize is 81.94MB and 70.56MB of this file is unused spaced.

 - With a little modification, you can schedule the script to shrink data files containing over X amount of free space on a drive with less than X amount of disk space.